Movie Stars > Kevin Smith > Biography

 Kevin Smith

-And if the film thing doesn't pan out, there's always retail: Smith owns two comic book stores, both named Jay and Silent Bob's Secret Stash (one in Red Bank, New Jersey and the other in Westwood, Los Angeles).
+One of the first filmmakers to venture into cyberspace, Smith has built his fan base primarily on the web, via the 13-year-old binary village at www.viewaskew.com.
+And if the film thing doesn't pan out, there's always retail: Smith owns a comic book store named Jay and Silent Bob's Secret Stash in Red Bank, New Jersey.

-As for the hood ornaments he's collected, there's plenty of tin to go around: the Filmmaker's Trophy at Sundance for Clerks, the Prix de la Jeunesse and the International Critic's Week Award at the Cannes Film Festival, also for Clerks, the Independent Spirit Award for Best Screenplay for Chasing Amy, and a Humanitas Award for Good Will Hunting.
+As for the hood ornaments he's collected, there's plenty of tin on display: the Filmmaker's Trophy at Sundance, the Prix de la Jeunesse and the International Critic's Week Award at the Cannes Film Festival, all for Clerks; the Independent Spirit Award for Best Screenplay for Chasing Amy; and a Humanitas Award for Good Will Hunting.

-Smith also received the Defender of Democracy Award from Norman Lear's People for the American Way for his production of Dogma.
-For his writing in the comics field, Smith has received a Harvey Award, a Wizard Fan Award, and an Eagle Award; in addition, Green Arrow: Quiver was named as one of 2003's Best Books for Young Adults by the American Library Association's Young Adult Library Service.
+Smith also received the Defender of Democracy Award from Norman Lear's People for the American Way organization for his production of Dogma.
+Clerks II won the prestigious Audience Award at the Edinburgh Film Festival as well as the Orbit Dirtiest Mouth Moment at the MTV Movie Awards.
+For his writing in the comics field, Smith has received a Harvey Award, a Wizard Fan Award and an Eagle Award, and saw his Green Arrow: Quiver named one of 2003's Best Books for Young Adults by the American Library Association's Young Adult Library Service.
 In the fall of 2002, the town of Paulsboro, New Jersey named a street after him: Kevin Smith Way.
-In 2004, the Video Software Dealers Association gave Smith the DVD Visionary Award, and in 2005, he collected the Independent Spirit Award from Britain's Empire Magazine.
-Most recently, in April of 2006, he was given UCLA's Jack Benny Award for Comedy, joining a prestigious list of previous honorees that includes Johnny Carson, John Belushi, David Letterman, John Cleese, and Adam Sandler.
+In 2004, the Video Software Dealers Association gave Smith the DVD Visionary Award, and in 2005 he collected the Independent Spirit Award from Britain's Empire Magazine.
+In April of 2006, this award whore was given UCLA's Jack Benny Award for Comedy, and in 2008 Smith was given the Maverick Award by the Woodstock Film Festival, as well as the Vision Award from the DGA-affiliated Filmmaker's Alliance.

 Kevin Smith Facts